dmgatti/GBRS_Tutorial/episodes/prepare-reference-genome.md

 :::::::::::::::::::::::::::::::::::::: questions

 - Why do we need to align to a non-reference genome?
-- What is a pseudo-genome?
+- What is a pseudo-reference genome?
-- How do we create a pseudo-genome?
+- How do we create a pseudo-reference genome?

 ::::::::::::::::::::::::::::::::::::::::::::::::